-In open car door accidents, bikers are first to blame, as the general consensus is that motorcyclists are often reckless.
-The notion put forward usually involves the motorcyclist ramming into the car door and not the other way around.
+In open-car door accidents, bikers are first to blame, as the general consensus is that motorcyclists are often reckless.
+The notion put forward usually involves the motorcyclist ramming into the car door, not the other way around.
 In reality, many motorcycle accidents occur when a car driver fails to notice a motorcycle approaching.
-This is especially true in the case of open car door accidents.
+This is especially true in the case of open-car door accidents.

-If you do not assert your rights, you not only run the risk of getting injured but also having to pay for it as well.
-It’s not fair that you should have to pay to treat your injuries caused by someone else.
+If you do not assert your rights, you not only run the risk of getting injured but also have to pay for it as well.
+It’s unfair that you should pay to treat your injuries caused by someone else.
 Reaching out to motorcycle accident attorneys promptly can protect your rights and greatly improve your chances of receiving compensation for your loss.

 Ehline Law motorcycle accident attorneys provide some of the best legal representation in California.
 With over 30 years of collective experience, we are highly committed to protecting injured victims’ rights and fighting hard to secure the best outcome for our clients.

 Common Causes of Open Car Door Motorcycle Accidents